 The CPO nodded his head.
 “Of course sir.
-Thank you sir.”
+Thank you, sir.”

 “And I’m going to assume that he doesn’t trust you one damn bit.”

-“Turn who in?” the captain asked as Richard rounded the corner.
+“Trust who?” the captain asked as Richard rounded the corner.

 Richard nearly choked as they both stood at attention and saluted.

 Richard shook his head.
-“No one ma’am, I just have a jumpy CPO.”
+“I just have a jumpy CPO.”

 The captain looked at him.
-“Ah yes, CPO Bernard.”
+“Ah yes, Chief Petty Officer Bernard.”
 She shook her head.
 “He’ll come around,” she nodded slowly, “just give him time.
-He had a rather bad incident happen two weeks ago with his CO.
 Don’t worry, he isn’t an ACF sympathizer; I can vouch for that.
 I’ve known him for years.”
 Richard nodded his head.
-“But anyways, don’t let me stop you from enjoying the last day you have before official duty starts.
-Rest up and relax; that’s an order to the both of you.”
+“But anyway, don’t let me stop you from enjoying the last day you have before official duty starts.
+Rest up and relax; that’s an order.”

 “Oh,” the captain said as she turned around.
 “And one more thing to the both of you.”
 Both Richard and Rachel turned around.
 “If you haven’t already, get to the military clothing store on the space station and get fitted for the new dress uniform.
-It’s due to be change force-wide in two years but it has never hurt anyone to get it early.”
+It’s due to change force-wide in two years but it has never hurt anyone to get it early.”